SambitAcharya/Mini-Projects/Python/Scrape Euler/issues.md

 **1) Problem with requests**

-I had the following (problem)[http://stackoverflow.com/questions/29099404/ssl-insecureplatform-error-when-using-requests-package] with the requests library because of which i had too use urllib for downloading images.
+I had the following [problem](http://stackoverflow.com/questions/29099404/ssl-insecureplatform-error-when-using-requests-package) with the requests library because of which i had too use urllib for downloading images.

 **2) No Python API for OCR**

-Some services such as (Free OCR)[http://www.free-ocr.com/] gave good results for Image to text, but had no API available for use.
+Some services such as [Free OCR](http://www.free-ocr.com/) gave good results for Image to text, but had no API available for use.
 Some other online OCR offered no API for Python.

+# Conclusion

+Due to bad OCR libraries, the application is unable to detect the no of problems solved by a user properly.